4 Companies To Join Hot IPO Market This Week, Bringing Exposure to Vaping Sales In China And Luxury E-Commerce

 Related Link: Playtika IPO: What Investors Need To Know

-Patria: Private market investment firm Patria plans on offering 26.65 million shares under the Nasdaq ticker symbol PAX, at a price point of $14 to $16.
+Patria: Private market investment firm Patria plans on offering 26.65 million shares (NASDAQ: PAX) at a price point of $14 to $16.

 The company has over 30 years' experience in the industry and has $14 billion of assets under management.
 The company’s investment portfolio is made up of more than 55 companies.